Shahaf-F-S/Shahaf-F-S/README.md

 - 🔭 I’m currently working on personal projects of Machine Learning, trading algorithms apps and AI.
 - 🌱 I’m currently learning biology, system engineering, phisics and software engineering.
 - 💬 Ask me about biology, system engineering, phisics and programming
-- ⚡ Fun fact: In my main language, the meaning of my name is seagull.
+- ⚡ Fun fact: In my native language, the meaning of my name is a seagull.